netdata/netdata/docs/anonymous-statistics.md

 To see exactly what and how is collected, you can review the script template `daemon/anonymous-statistics.sh.in`.
 The template is converted to a bash script called `anonymous-statistics.sh`, installed under the Netdata `plugins directory`, which is usually `/usr/libexec/netdata/plugins.d`.

-## Opt-Out
+## Opt-out

-To opt-out from sending anonymous statistics, you can create a file called `.opt-out-from-anonymous-statistics` under the user configuration directory (usually `/etc/netdata`).
-The effect of creating the file is the following:
+You can opt-out from sending anonymous statistics to Netdata through three different opt-out mechanisms:

+**Create a file called `.opt-out-from-anonymous-statistics`.** This empty file, stored in your Netdata configuration directory (usually `etc/netdata`), immediately stops the statistics script from running, and works with any type of installation, including manual, offline, and macOS installations.
+Create the file by running `touch .opt-out-from-anonymous-statistics` from your Netdata configuration directory.

+**Pass the option `--disable-telemetry` to any of the installer scripts in the [installation docs](../packaging/installer/README.md).** You can append this option during the initial installation or a manual update.

+**Set your `DO_NOT_TRACK` environmental variable to `1`.** You can set this variable with the following command: `export DO_NOT_TRACK=1`.
+This variable must be present _during installation_ to make the necessary changes.
+Visit the [project's homepage](https://consoledonottrack.com/) for more details on the purpose and implementation of this environmental variable.

+Each of these opt-out processes does the following:

--   The daemon will never execute the anonymous statistics script
+-   Prevents the daemon from executing the anonymous statistics script.
--   The anonymous statistics script will exit immediately if called via any other way (e.g. shell)
+-   Forces the anonymous statistics script to exit immediately.
--   The Google Tag Manager Javascript snippet will remain in the page, but the linked tag will not be fired.
-The effect is that no data will ever be sent to GA.

-You can also disable telemetry by passing the option `--disable-telemetry` to any of the installers.
+-   Stops the Google Tag Manager Javascript snippet, which remains on the dashboard, from firing and sending any data to Google Analytics.